piedoom/feather/README.md

 [![screenshot](screenshot.png)](https://feather.doomy.org/)

+## Features

+- Fully responsive
+- Designed for legibility
+- All JS is non-critical and fails gracefully

 ## Options
 Zola allows themes to [define `[extra]` variables](https://www.getzola.org/documentation/getting-started/configuration/) in the config.
 Here's a full list of theme variables with example values and comments.